jameskaupert/learning-stuff/aws-ccp-exampro/26-tco-and-migration.md

 - contains 100+ services to configure for cost estimates
 - need to compare existing cost against AWS costs for TCO, the calculator can help with that
 - export final estimate to CSV

+## Migration Evaluator

+AWS Migration Evaluator (formerly known as TSO Logic) is an estimate tool used to determine an organization's existing on-premise cost so it can compare it against AWS costs for a planned cloud migration

+Migration Evaluator uses an Agentless Collector to collect data from your on-premise infrastructure to extract your on-premise cost